jamescherti/flymake-ansible-lint.el/README.md

 "location": {"path": "test.yaml", "lines": {"begin": 5}}}]
 ```

-The author will have to refactor the code to do this.
+The author will need to refactor the code to implement this.
 Contributions are welcome.

 ## Links